Learning Hierarchically Structured Concepts: Thoughts on single-layer learning

 We need to make sure that the other sets $B^2, \ldots$ have enough alternative neurons so that they will always have something they can bind to, even though some of the neurons are already bound to other input sets.

 Q: What is `enough' here?
-We need another assumption about this.
-Worst case?
+We need another assumption about this. worst-case?
 Like, each level $1$ item needs enough so that if all its prececessors take one of yours you will still have another one left.
 That would be $k$ alternatives, for each level $1$ item in the data space.

 But randomness might actually give us something better here.
 Suppose that all of the level $1$ items choose a set of $k'$ reps independently, uniformly among all the possible size-$k'$ subsets of the $2k$ outputs.
 Here, we look for $k' < k$.
 Then how big does $k'$ have to be to get high probability that everyone has a remaining choice?
-Well, since there are only $k$ input sets, in the worst case, half of the possible outputs remain, and if the choices are random, it seems that the expectation of number needed to find something unused is roughly 2.
+Well, since there are only $k$ input sets, in the worst-case, half of the possible outputs remain, and if the choices are random, it seems that the expectation of number needed to find something unused is roughly 2.
 What do we need to get high probability $1 - \delta$?

 A simplified version of the problem: Try to minimize $k'$ such that: Given a sequence of $k$ length-$k'$ sequences of elements from a set of size $2k$.
 Each sequence consists of distinct elements.
 The different sequences are chosen independently.
 Choose the first element of the first sequence.
 For subsequent sequences, choose the first element of that sequence that hasn't yet been chosen.
 How big does $k'$ have to be to get probability at least $1 - \delta$ that everyone gets a choice?